hwanggu-corgi/hwanggu-log/update.md

     - How do we subscribe to events in `msg_queue_poll` without knowing what events we are subscribing to?
 There is no argument/parameter related to target events in here.
     - How do we subscribe to events in `msg_queue_poll`?

-1. Corgi add progress #81 on hyungmogu.com♥♥
+1. Corgi add progress #82 on hyungmogu.com♥♥
-    - Corgi working on converting static template to dynamic template for `home page` #7
+    - Corgi working on converting static template to dynamic template for `home page` #9
         - Corgi working on converting static template to dynamic template
+        - Corgi completed fixing wrong position of primary navigation menu
         - Corgi completed fixing `image not found` error in `PrimaryHeader.js`
         - Corgi completed working on links
         - Corgi completed fixing `Primary header not found` compile error